rhel-labs/learn-katacoda/installing-software-yum/step1.md

          1:2.6.2-12.el8 @rhel-8-for-x86_64-appstream-rpms
 </pre>

-This shows how powerful YUM is, a single command will take care of the installation seamlessly.
+This shows how powerful YUM is, as a single command will take care of the installation seamlessly.
 Next you will see how to update and remove packages with `yum`.